 In smaller homes and apartments, utilizing the space you have becomes a top priority.
 Multi-use rooms are rooms that combine two separate interests into one space.

 No matter which two rooms you decide to combine, the first step is to identify the necessary furniture.
 With an office, that would include a desk, chair, light and storage area for papers, and desk accessories.
-If this room is being combined with a guest bedroom you’ll need a bed, daybed, Murphy bed or other place for sleeping.
+If this room is being combined with a guest bedroom you’ll need a bed, daybed, Murphy bed or another place for sleeping.
 Having a closet or some type of storage space is worthwhile to let guests put things away and to keep the room from feeling too cluttered.
-Remember, rooms doubling as sleeping quarters don’t need a king size bed or oversize bed.
-Trundle beds are great for spaces that will sleep kids.
+Remember, rooms doubling as sleeping quarters don’t need a king-size bed or oversize bed.
+Trundle beds are great for spaces that will sleep, kids.

 Another way to create the space needed for multi-use rooms is by grouping different styles of furniture together.
-Let each grouping have its own individual personality or style while make the room coherent by tying in a specific color.
+Let each grouping have their own individual personality or style while making the room coherent by tying in a specific color.

 Be wary of clutter.
 It’s easy in playrooms or office spaces to allow clutter to build up.
 Try to have a good storage system to keep things off the floor and help the room feel more open.

 If you need help remodeling a multi-room area or constructing a home with multi-use spaces, contact SoCal Construction & Design, San Diego’s trusted general contractor.